bigearth/bitblog/_posts/2018-04-01-complete-transaction-setup.md

 // 450d3ce6b70f2f356061f8a2d3ee6a47bbc5b703e7c2452d57f21a6550c2f502
 ```

-Note the call to `RawTransactions.sendRawTransaction` does an actual `POST` to the full node whose credentials we added to `bitbox.js`.
+Note the call to `RawTransactions.sendRawTransaction` does an actual `POST` to the full node whose credentials we added to `bitbox.js` and returns a `Promise`.
 If all went well we'll get returned a txid.
 In this case it was successful and we got [450d3ce6b70f2f356061f8a2d3ee6a47bbc5b703e7c2452d57f21a6550c2f502](https://blockchair.com/bitcoin-cash/transaction/450d3ce6b70f2f356061f8a2d3ee6a47bbc5b703e7c2452d57f21a6550c2f502).

 ## 1-to-many